Cleaning teams have been using bleach to soak standard mop heads for donkey's years! But is it the best way to get the job done? Definitely not.

 Mop and bucket cleaners like XO2® Bobby Dazzler are well thought out and designed to give the best possible clean.
 For example, they are designed to be pH neutral so that they are safe on all surfaces and even more importantly, to ensure that the surface is left pH neutral so as to not attract soil.
 Bleach is high pH and the residue left in the soaked mop head actually increases the pH of the mopping solution, despite attempts to rinse it out before use.
 This can damage the surface, and in particular, water-based coatings.

-XO2® Spectra is the solution and the preferred method for mop soaking amongst professional cleaners.
+XO2® Spectra is the solution.
+It's the preferred method for mop soaking amongst professional cleaners.
 So much so that they rave on about it!
-It works way better and ticks all the boxes.
+It works way better than Bleach and ticks all the boxes.

 Just put 5-10 litres of water in your bucket, half a scoop of XO2® Spectra, and then put your dirty mop in it, swish it around a bit to mix it all together and leave it overnight.
 When you come back the next morning, just give the mop a quick rinse with water and get straight into mopping again.

 Good as new!
-By the way, unlike bleach, you can put microfibre products into the soaker solution :)
+By the way, unlike bleach, you can put microfibre cleaning products into the Spectra soaker solution too :)